funkwerk/gherkin_lint/README.md

     gherkin_lint FEATURE_FILES

-With `--disable CHECK` or `--enable CHECK` it's possible to disable respectivly enable program wide checks.
+With `--disable CHECK` or `--enable CHECK` it's possible to disable respectivly enable program wide checks except when a linter requires additional values to be set in order to be valid.
+Currently only RequiredTagStartsWith meets this criteria.

 Checks could be disabled using tags within Feature Files.
 To do so, add @disableCHECK.
 Detailed usage within the [disable_tags](https://github.com/funkwerk/gherkin_lint/blob/master/features/disable_tags.feature) feature.